heavyblotto/memorativa/docs/design.md

 1. What a concept is cannot be expressed in words.
 Words can do no more than draw our attention to the fact that we have concepts.

-2. When someone perceives a tree or a memory, the perception acts as a stimulus for thought.
+2. When someone perceives an object (e.g. a tree or a memory), the perception acts as a stimulus for thought.

-3. Thus an **ideal element** is added to the perceived object, and the perceiver regards the object and its ideal complement as belonging together.
+3. An **ideal element** is then added to the perceived object, and the perceiver regards the object and its ideal complement as belonging together.

 4. When the object disappears from the field of his perception, the ideal counterpart alone remains.